A SwiftUI WidgetKit Tutorial

 Adding the Widget Extension

 The next step in the project is to add the widget extension by selecting the File -> New -> Target… menu option.
-From within the target template panel, select the Widget Extension option as shown in Figure 48-3 before clicking on the Next button:
+From within the target template panel, select the Widget Extension option, as shown in Figure 55-3, before clicking on the Next button:

 On the subsequent screen, enter WeatherWidget into the product name field.
 When the widget is completed, the user will be able to select the geographical location for which weather updates are to be displayed.
-To make this possible the widget will need to use the intent configuration type.
-Before clicking on the Finish button, therefore, make sure that the Include Configuration Intent option is selected as shown in Figure 48-4:
+To make this possible, the widget must use the intent configuration type.
+Before clicking on the Finish button, therefore, make sure that the Include Configuration App Intent option is enabled and the Include Live Activity option is turned off, as shown in Figure 55-4:

 When prompted, click on the Activate button to activate the extension within the project scheme.
 This will ensure that the widget is included in the project build process:

-Once the extension has been added, refer to the project navigator panel, where a new folder containing the widget extension will have been added as shown in Figure 48-6:
+Once the extension has been added, refer to the project navigator panel, where a new folder containing the widget extension will have been added, as shown in Figure 55-6:

 Adding the Widget Data

-Now that the widget extension has been added to the project, the next step is to add some data and data structures that will provide the basis for the widget timeline.
-Begin by right-clicking on the Shared folder in the project navigator and selecting the New File… menu option.
+Now that the widget extension has been added to the project, the next step is adding some data and data structures to provide the basis for the widget timeline.
+Begin by right-clicking on the WidgetDemo folder in the project navigator and selecting the New File… menu option.

-From the template selection panel, select the Swift File entry, click on the Next button and name the file WeatherData.swift.
-Before clicking on the Create button, make sure that the WeatherWidgetExtension entry is enabled in the Targets section of the panel as shown in Figure 48-7 so that the file will be accessible to the extension:
+From the template selection panel, select the Swift File entry, click on the Next button, and name the file WeatherData.swift.
+Before clicking on the Create button, make sure that the WeatherWidgetExtension entry is enabled in the Targets section of the panel, as shown in Figure 55-7, so that the file will be accessible to the extension:

 As outlined in the previous chapter, each point in the widget timeline is represented by a widget timeline entry instance.
 Instances of this structure contain the date and time that the entry is to be presented by the widget, together with the data to be displayed.
 Within the WeatherData.swift file, add a TimelineEntry structure as follows (noting that the WidgetKit framework also needs to be imported):